scaraclette/simple-upload-cloudinary-react/README.md

 ![Example](https://media.giphy.com/media/eeogcYlc1lZZmS7Z6z/giphy.gif)

+## Set environment variables
+Create a <b>.env</b> file and follow the .env_sample variables.
+Change the variables while refering to Cloudinary notes below.

+## Cloudinary notes
+1. To enable API calls with this code, create a new preset through Settings -> Upload -> Upload presets.
+Add an <b>unsigned</b> upload preset and copy name to .env file for variable REACT_APP_PRESET.
+2. To get CLOUDINARY_UPLOAD_URL, go to dashboard, click 'more' (if other URLs are collapesed), click on lower arrow on API Base URL.
+Use image upload URL, which should look like https://api.cloudinary.com/v1_1/YOUR_CLOUDINARY_CLOUD_NAME/image/upload.
+Set the .env for variable REACT_APP_API.

 ## To run code
 1. Create Cloudinary account
 2. ```$ npm install ```
-3. Specificy environment variables for CLOUDINARY_UPLOAD_PRESET & CLOUDINARY_UPLOAD_URL (refer to notes on where to find URL)
-4. ```$ npm start```
+3. ```$ npm start```

-## Cloudinary notes
-1. To enable API calls with this code, create a new preset through Settings -> Upload -> Upload presets.
-Add an <b>unsigned</b> upload preset and copy name to CLOUDINARY_UPLOAD_PRESET.
-2. To get CLOUDINARY_UPLOAD_URL, go to dashboard, click 'more' (if other URLs are collapesed), click on lower arrow on API Base URL.
-Use image upload URL, which should look like https://api.cloudinary.com/v1_1/{cloudinary cloud name}/image/upload